MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationquerynetworkaddress.md

 The length, in bytes, of the buffer that *NetworkAddressBuffer* points to.

 *NetworkAddressBuffer* \[out\]
 A pointer to a caller-allocated buffer that receives the requested network address as a byte array.
-The pointer can be NULL if the *BufferLength* parameter is zero.

 *ResultLength* \[out\]
 A caller-supplied location that, on return, contains the size, in bytes, of the information that the method stored in *NetworkAddressBuffer*.
 If the function's return value is STATUS_BUFFER_TOO_SMALL, this location receives the required buffer size.